overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 sidebar_label: overwolf.extensions
 ---

-Use the `overwolf.extensions` API to control and retrieve details of an Overwolf app or listen/respond to events in the app’s lifecycle.
+Use the `overwolf.extensions` API to change or retrieve the information of an Overwolf app or respond to events in the app’s lifecycle.

 ## Special Overwolf URLs